-To simultaneously address opportunity to re think m international design build feasible, and cost reasona stimulate investment from large scale projects.
-This e efforts, including the Mur tourism and marketing e d to capitalize on the unique , Puerto Rico will host an from which the best, most will seek to leverage and iciency and sustainability of prior PRDOH led planning wide planning efforts, and ion for vacation, business investment, and for retirees.
+To simultaneously address opportunity to re-think m international design-build feasible, and cost reasona stimulate investment from large-scale projects.
+This efforts, including the Murtourism and marketing e investment, and for retirees.

-NOTE: Being ir า frastr เ ucture th ne back bone

-of a resilient t Puer to Rico o and the

-founda tion for the econ omic

-develo oment, PRDO l takes the Non-

-Federal l Match progr am as one of the

-prioriti es from t the infr astructi ire sect or.
+NOTE: Being infrastructure the backbone of a resilient Puerto Rico and the foundation for the economic development, PRDOH takes the Non-Federal Match program as one of the priorities from the infrastructure sector.